bitrix24/b24restdocs/api-reference/disk/rights/disk-rights-get-tasks.md

 >
 > Who can execute the method: any user

-The method `disk.rights.getTasks` allows you to retrieve a list of access levels that can be used in assigning permissions.
+The method `disk.rights.getTasks` allows you to retrieve a list of access levels that can be used for assigning permissions.
 It returns the available access levels.

 ## Parameters